Digital Around the World

 More people now make purchases via mobile devices than via desktops and laptops, but computers are still a central part of people’s online shopping behaviours, especially across Northern America and Europe.

-The amount of money spent on online consumer goods purchases in 2024 reached US$4.12 trillion, with global ecommerce spend increasing by 14.6 percent versus 2023’s total [note that consumer goods do not include things like flights, which we detail elsewhere in our Digital 2025 Global Overview Report].
+Statista estimates that the world’s ecommerce users will spend US$3.66 trillion on online consumer goods purchases in 2025, with global ecommerce spend increasing by 13 percent versus 2024’s total [note that consumer goods do not include things like flights, which we detail elsewhere in our Digital 2026 Global Overview Report].

-Statista reports that the average ecommerce shopper around the world spends more than US$1,600 per year on online purchases of consumer goods.
+Statista also reports that the average ecommerce shopper around the world now spends US$1,127 per year on online consumer goods purchases.

 Note: we update the numbers on this page on a regular basis, so if you’d like to link to a specific set of stats, you’d be safer linking to one of our ‘static’ reports – click here if you’d like some help finding the right one.